NayeonKeum/NayeonKeum/README.md

 ▶️  I've `done an internship👩‍💻` at [Dudaji](https://www.dudaji.com/), building a Kubernetes cluster and connecting third-party SSOs to keycloak on Istio service mesh architecture(2022.3 - 2022.6).

-▶️  Also an `Undergraduate Research Assistant` in [Bigdata Storage Systems Lab](http://bslab.sookmyung.ac.kr/index.html) of SMWU(2022.10 - 2023.2).
+▶️  Also was an `Undergraduate Research Assistant` in [Bigdata Storage Systems Lab](http://bslab.sookmyung.ac.kr/index.html) of SMWU(2022.10 - 2023.2).

 ▶️  I have been in `5 clubs👯‍♂️` so far, for a total of `7 years`.